 How much damage can overcharging cause to a battery?

 Overcharging is not an ON/OFF process.
 Instead, it’s like a spectrum of intensity that can have various degrees in terms of consequences.
 It of course depends on how long and how hard the battery gets overcharged.
 That means that overcharging can cause just a bit of damage, for example, a loss of capacity, which might even go unnoticed.
-On the other side, extreme overcharging can lead to complete destruction of the battery, even to fire and explosion.
+On the other side, extreme overcharging can lead to complete destruction of the battery, even to fire and in the worst case, explosion.
+This is why you should treat any overcharged battery like a sitting time bomb in order to avoid any possible accidents.

 Can you repair an overcharged battery?